khamidou/khamidou.github.io/_drafts/bareers_to_entry.markdown

 layout: post
 title: You probably shouldn't leave your job to work on an indie game.
 ---
 A friend of mine always talks about leaving his job at $BIGCORP to go working fulltime on his indie game venture.

-I wrote this post to try to dissuade him of doing this.
+I don't think it's a good idea, and I'll try to show why in my usual handwavy way.

 <!-- more -->